ECASLab/AxLS/README.md

 SAIF='circuits/brent.kung.16b/UBBKA_15_0_15_0.saif'
 ```

-3. When we create a `Circuit` object the library parse every file and builds an xml tree with all the relevant information related with the circuit
+3. When creating a `Circuit` object, the library parse every file and builds an XML tree with all the relevant information related with the circuit

 ```python
 # Circuit creates a representation of the circuit using python objects
 our_circuit = Circuit(RTL, "NanGate15nm", SAIF)
 ```

-4. You can print the circuit xml by calling the `get_circuit_xml()` function:
+4. You can print the circuit from the XML file, by calling the `get_circuit_xml()` function:

 ```python
 print(our_circuit.get_circuit_xml())